 Users can select screenshots from dropdown menu that gets automatically shown on each device in the test run.
 Screenshots can be browsed also with arrow button on the top right-corner of the widget.
 For full screen mode, user can click ‘Full screen button’ and for downloading all screenshots ‘Download screenshots’ button.

-The Screenshots view shows all captured screenshots during the
+The Screenshots and test video recording view shows all captured screenshots during the selected test.
+Screenshots are presented in the order of capturing.

-User can download all captured screenshots by clicking “Download screenshots” on the top right-corner of the widget.
+Screenshots can be downloaded by clicking “Download screenshots” icon on the top right-corner of the widget.
+Video file is also downloadable by clicking the video’s download icon.

-The Performance view provides details of the test run for CPU and memory usage.
+The Performance widget provides details of the test run for CPU and memory usage.
 User can click any given step/time to get more specific information about resource consumption.

 The log view provides line-by-line information about the test run.
 It allows showing the different types of log data available from the test run.
 These include logcat, Appium and Calabash logs.
 The logs can be searched by browser search or the widget’s own search box.
 For easier debugging the view can be enlarged to full screen.